xeronith/brainbox/docs/circuit/shapes/draw2d_circuit_hardware_RaspiOUTPUT.md

 include SPI, I2C, serial UART, 3V3 and 5V power.

 ## Interaction
-You can control these GPIO pins on the raspi if you have installed the **BrainBox** on your Raspberry via node.js
+You can control these GPIO pins on the raspi with brainbox.

 ## Install